May 6, 2025

 Before delving into the exact scores you should aim for to maximize your chances of getting into this school, let’s discuss its competitiveness.

-Out of the 12,000+ candidates that applied to Loyola, only 170 candidates enrolled in the 2028 class.
-Accordingly, the Loyola acceptance rate is approximately 1.4%, meaning it is highly competitive!
+Of the 12,060 candidates who applied to Loyola, only 170 enrolled in the recent class, while 3 applicants deferred admission.
+This makes the acceptance rate at Loyola Medical School approximately 1.43%, meaning it is highly competitive.

 Loyola Medical School GPA